 Linda Leiding is the FMS Certification Manager at Applied Self Direction.
 She has been an advocate for people with disabilities throughout her career and has managed residential, vocational, and participant directed programs.
 Linda was an early collaborator of participant direction in MN and was among the first providers in that state to offer fiscal services in 1998.

 Linda has also worked nationally as a surveyor that accredits health and human service providers.
 In addition, she serves on her local School Board and is active in other community organizations.
 Linda has a Bachelor of Science in Therapeutic Recreation and a Master of Public Administration from Minnesota State University, Mankato.

-Jane Lawrence is a Senior FMS Consultant at Applied Self Direction.
+Jane Lawrence is a Senior Consultant at Applied Self Direction.
 Throughout her career, she has focused on identifying ways to build inclusive communities that support people with disabilities to live full and meaningful lives.
 Jane has been a leader in providing training and technical assistance in person-centered planning to individuals, organizations, and government agencies.
 Her work as an independent consultant included agency and system re-design efforts, including HCBS providers and advocacy organizations.
 She was responsible for the development of fiscal support entity services within an organization, and was recognized as an important contributor to regional discussions on self-direction.
 She has a Bachelor of Arts degree in Speech and Theater Arts from MacMurray College in Jacksonville, Illinois, and did graduate work in Educational Psychology at the University of Minnesota in Minneapolis.